 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

-The M1 includes eight processing cores and up to eight additional GPU cores.
-The processing cores are split between four high-performance cores and four efficiency cores:
+The entry-level M1 includes eight processing cores and up to eight additional GPU cores.
+The processing cores are split between four high-performance cores and four efficiency cores.

 The integrated GPU handles graphically intense tasks like photo and video editing, playing a game, or outputting video to an external display.
-Apple says the M1's graphics cores can simultaneously handle nearly 25,000 threads and have "the world's fastest integrated graphics."
-Apple offers seven-core and eight-core GPU variants.
-The entry-level MacBook Air is the only M1 machine right now with the seven-core limit.
+Apple said the M1's graphics cores could simultaneously handle nearly 25,000 threads.

 Apple's silicon has a unified memory architecture (UMA) that merges high-bandwidth and low-latency memory into one pool within a custom package.
 The UMA lets all segments of the M1 access the same data without copying between different memory pools, boosting both performance and power management.
 Apple says the UMA will allow for up to 3.9x faster video processing and 7.1x speedier image processing.